bgoonz/docs-collection/github/packages/learn-github-packages/introduction-to-github-packages.md

 ---
 title: Introduction to GitHub Packages
-intro: '{% data variables.product.prodname_registry %} is a software package hosting service that allows you to host your software packages privately {% ifversion ghae %} for specified users or internally for your enterprise{% else %}or publicly{% endif %} and use packages as dependencies in your projects.'
+intro: "{% data variables.product.prodname_registry %} is a software package hosting service that allows you to host your software packages privately {% ifversion ghae %} for specified users or internally for your enterprise{% else %}or publicly{% endif %} and use packages as dependencies in your projects."
-product: '{% data reusables.gated-features.packages %}'
+product: "{% data reusables.gated-features.packages %}"
 redirect_from:
   - /articles/about-github-package-registry
   - /github/managing-packages-with-github-package-registry/about-github-package-registry